 France recalled its Ambassador to Honduras after the coup on 28 June 2009.
-A few days after the inauguration of President Lobo and the Ambassador’s return to Tegucigalpa, France encouraged the new Honduran authorities to fully reestablish the rule of law.
+A few days after the inauguration of President Lobo and the Ambassador’s return to Tegucigalpa, France encouraged the new Honduran authorities to fully re-establish the rule of law.

 During the past fifteen years, bilateral relations between the two countries were marked by the visit of President Jacques Chirac after Hurricane Mitch in 1998.
-The most recent parliamentary visit was that of Ms Joëlle Garriaud-Maylam, senator for French citizens living abroad, in January 2009.
+The most recent parliamentary visit was that of Ms Joëlle Garriaud-Maylam, Senator for French Citizens Living Abroad, in January 2009.
 In late April 2013, Mr François Zimeray, then Ambassador for Human Rights, travelled to Honduras during a regional tour of Central America.

 France has also cancelled debt of nearly €100 million since 1998 and signed a debt reduction and development contract (C2D) with the Honduran authorities for a little more than €10.5 million, which finances an Education for All fund to improve primary education.
-Other areas of cooperation include tourism, environmental issues and technical cooperation for defence and internal security (French language teaching and regional training courses for police officers).
+Other areas of cooperation include tourism, environmental issues and technical cooperation for defence and domestic security (French language teaching and regional training courses for police officers).

 Updated: 24 February 2017